 Some people who receive acupuncture feel a little pressure when the needle is inserted, some will feel mild pain, and others will feel nothing at all.
 Once the needles are in the acupuncture points you shouldn't feel any discomfort at all.
 Many people fall asleep during their treatments!
 This video clip shows the acupuncturist removing the needles.

 Yes.
-It is important to take any medicine that your health care provider prescribes for you.
+It's important to take any medicine that your health care provider prescribes for you.
 It is also very important to tell both your health care provider and acupuncturist what medicines you are taking so they can help you get the most out of the treatments.

 Some insurance companies do cover acupuncture treatments while others do not.
 The American Academy of Medical Acupuncture is working with insurance companies to try to have acupuncture treatments covered by all insurance companies.
 For now it is best to check with your insurance company to find out if all or part of your acupuncture treatment will be covered.

-Acupuncture is safe when performed by a licensed acupuncturist.
+Acupuncture is considered safe when performed by a licensed acupuncturist.
 It may be effective in treating pain or other medical conditions especially when combined with traditional Western medical treatments.
-Some people who receive acupuncture treatments do not have relief from their symptoms If you are considering acupuncture, talk with your health care provider to find out if acupuncture may be helpful.
+Some people who receive acupuncture treatments do not have relief from their symptoms If you're considering acupuncture, talk with your health care provider.

 Looking for other health info?
 Check our A-to-Z Index.